 - The timestamp for which the token is considered valid, in unix time (seconds since epoch).
 The token is invalid if it is used before this time.

-If any of these claims are missing or contain unexpected values, validation should fail and the token should be rejected.
+If any of the above claims are missing or contain unexpected values, validation should fail and the token should be rejected.
+Most libraries will have implementations to validate these claims as they're fairly standard.

 In most cases, you should not parse and validate tokens manually.
 It is strongly recommended that you use well-known and widely used libraries and frameworks that takes care of most of the heavy lifting (parsing, validation of signature and standard claims) for you.